 Education tools on Facebook are similar to those of the employment section.
-It connects you to the school and university’s page.
-List all universities, colleges and schools where you received a degree or diploma.
-Do not list every single one attended.
+It connects you to the school and university's page.
+List all universities, colleges, and schools where you received a degree or diploma.
+Don't list every single one attended.
 This can insinuate you give up too easily.

 This is one of the most overlooked aspects of Facebook.
 The skills area, located slightly below the education section, is used to list skills.
 These skills are automatically tagged in Facebook's search engine.
 Meaning, if you list dog walking as a skill and potential employers search for dog walkers on Facebook, bingo, your name appears.